StefanieSenger/Mastering_OOP/notes.md

 `Enum` - used to build a unique set of constant values; values can be iterated over and compared for equality; useful working with a fixed set of choices; expects a number of class level attributes (not so sure how it differs with `NamedTuple`)

 `OrderedDict` - mapping that keeps the original key order (all dicts do that, since Python 3.7, so this class now is redundant)

+## Python in-build decorators
+### class decorators
+- are used as an alternative to a mixin class
+- can implement both methods and attributes, but should be used for attributes only to avoid confusion (also, methods added by decorators cannot be overwritten or extended within the class or in a classes' subclass)
+- are applied to the class after the mro (method resolution order) has been done when building the class

+- `@dataclass`: can be used to implement additional default methods, this class gets another parent than `type`, because it has a different `metaclass` (probably deriving from `type` but being able to do more).
+The default `@dataclass` implements `__eq__`, `__gt__`, etc. for instance.
+There are also more specifications available, for instance `@dataclass(frozen=True)` makes the class immutable.
+- `@functools.total_ordering`: creates the missing comparison methods after only implementing two of them: `__eq__` and any method evaluating to <, >, <=, >=; the other methods will automatically be generated and will be available

+### method decorators
+- `@property`: transforms a method into a descriptor (changes the method into an attribute of the object); also creates `@{method_name}.setter` and `@{method_name}.deleter`

+- `@classmethod`: transforms a method into class-level function, that operates in the class space

+- `@staticmethod`: transforms a method into class-level function, that syntactically belongs to the class, but is in the global space